 Returns must be shipped within 3 days of delivery.
 Excludes modified/damaged items or past the deadline.
 Return shipping paid by customer.
 Overseas orders cannot be returned/refunded.

-This is a large yari (spear) by Choji, an Ishido school smith active in Kishu (Wakayama) during the early Edo period (around Tenna era).
-It comes with an NBTHK Tokubetsu Hozon certificate and features a beautiful mother-of-pearl decorated koshirae, along with a shirasaya.
-The blade itself is over 40cm, making it an impressive Obami Yari.
+This is a magnificent Omi Yari (long spear) by Choji, an Ishido school smith active in Kishu (Wakayama) during the early Edo period (around Tenna era).
+It comes with a beautiful lacquered koshirae decorated with mother-of-pearl inlay, a shirasaya, and an NBTHK Tokubetsu Hozon certificate.
+The blade itself measures over 40cm, with a total length of 262cm.

 mei · Ishido · Tenna (1681-1684) · nagasa 47cm